Certified Security - Specialty

 For the exam, you should know how to:

-- Given an AWS abuse notice, evaluate the suspected compromised instance or exposed access keys.
+- Given an abuse notice, evaluate the suspected compromised instance or exposed access keys.

-- Verify that incident response plan includes relevant AWS services.
+- Verify that incident response plan includes relevant services.

 - Evaluate the configuration of automated alerting and execute possible remediation of security-related incidents and emerging issues.